rockerbacon/assertions/README.md

 * TerminalObserver: displays latest variable values to stdout.
 Requires no parameters
 * TextFileObserver: outputs values of each run in human readable format for later analysis.
 Requires a string containing the path for the output file

-Observers are registered with the function register\_observer:
+Observers are registered with the function _register\_observer_:
 ```
 benchmark::register_observer(new TerminalObserver());
 benchmark::register_observer(new TextFileObserver("benchmark_results.txt"));
 ```

-register\_observer requires a pointer due to C++ abstract class constraints.
-If the observers are instantiated directly inside the function call, the function delete\_observers can be used to automatically delete all previously registered observers:
+_register\_observer_ requires a pointer due to C++ abstract class constraints.
+If the observers are instantiated directly inside the function call, the function _delete\_observers_ can be used to automatically delete all previously registered observers:
 ```
 benchmark::delete_observers();
 ```

 ### Observing variables
 By default, observers will always output total execution time and run number.
-Other variables can be added by using the function observe\_variable(variable\_label, variable):
+Other variables can be added by using the function _observe\_variable(variable\_label, variable)_:
 ```
 int x;
 benchmark::observe_variable("value of the x variable", x);